South East Wales Faculty

 What is Fellowship?

 RCGP National Conference Bursaries

-Each year the Faculty award bursaries for Students, AiTs and First5 GPs to attend the RCGP National Conference.
-Further details will be posted in the Faculty eBulletin circulated on the 4th Tuesday each month.
+Each year the Faculty awards bursaries for Students, AiTs and First5 GPs to attend the RCGP National Conference.
+Further details will be posted in the Faculty eBulletin.

 General Practice Prize